We're constantly hearing about new ways to enhance and renew our hair care routines.

 Thankfully, we're here to help with some top tips on how to use rosemary oil for hair, what the benefits are, and how to best incorporate it into your daily self-care routine.

-What are the benefits of rosemary essential oil for hair?
+Benefits of rosemary essential oil for hair

 Known for its naturally restorative, health-boosting properties, rosemary oil has been used for years to combat a variety of ailments, and has a host of benefits for liver health, stress levels, and cognitive function among other things.

 In recent years, however, these restorative properties have been most effective at combating issues surrounding hair loss and general scalp health.
 But how exactly does rosemary help hair growth?

 The strength and thickness of your hair is said to be directly linked with healthy circulation and blood flow throughout the body.

 According to a study conducted in 2013, rosemary is known to increase heart rate and respiratory rate when inhaled.
 This boost in circulation allows for increased blood flow throughout the body, including to the scalp and hair follicles.

 This in turn provides a host of benefits for the hair, as the scalp feels stimulated to produce growth as well as facilitate a renewed environment for thickness and hair health.

 2. It can soothe and heal your scalp

 Due to its known anti-inflammatory properties, rosemary essential oil can be used to help soothe the scalp of irritation and itching, resulting in a healthier environment for faster hair growth.